PREMISS-Project/premiss-project.github.io/_posts/2022-04-18-Vietnamese-case-study.md

 layout: post
 title: First steps of the Vietnamese case study
 subtitle: Initial activities to gather information on the field to build a model and find sustainable solutions
-tags: [transdisciplinarity, participation, irrigation, sensors, modelling]
+tags: [transdisciplinarity, participation, irrigation, sensors, modelling, Vietnam]
 comments: true
 ---